-Located at Punta Gorda Airport, Charlotte Technical College’s aviation training facility gives students hands-on experience in an environment designed to prepare them for high-demand careers in aviation maintenance and aerospace-related industries.
+Located at Punta Gorda Airport, Charlotte Technical College’s aviation training facility gives students hands-on experience in an environment designed to prepare them for careers in aviation maintenance and aerospace-related industries.

 For employers, that means access to a stronger local talent pipeline.
 For students, it means a faster path toward skills, credentials, and career opportunity.